kckuei/odin-ruby-chess/README.md

 Modules were used for mixins with classes as a form of class inheritance and to add special or desired functionality.
 For example, all chess piece have a `include ChessPiece` statement in their definition to include generic chess piece functionality.
 Some chess piece classes include modules that give it the ability to move orthogonally, or diaganolly.
 For example, the `Bishop` class uses a `include DiagSearch` statement, the `Rook` class a `include OrthoSearch`  statement, while the `Queen` class includes both.

 The game uses a naive implementation to check whether a player is in check, or checkmate.
 For a given player, it simply enumerates over all pieces to see if it any of the valid moves contains the opposing King's position for a check condition.
 Similarly, to evaluate a checkmate condition, all of a checked player's moves are enumerated to check whether there exists a move that eliminates a checked condition.

+## Requirements
+- [x] Properly constrained, prevent players from making illegal moves, and declare check or check mate in correct situations
+- [x] Save board at any time
+- [x] Write tests for important parts
+- [x] Keep classes modular and clean, methods each only do one thing; single responsibility principle
+- [x] (Optional) Build a very simple AI computer player
+- [x] (Optional) Chaos/fun mode that scrambles the pieces into random positions

+## Limitations
+* [En passant](https://en.wikipedia.org/wiki/En_passant) move for ponds not implemented.
+* Replay mode not yet implemented.

 ## Resources
 * [Chess Wiki](https://en.wikipedia.org/wiki/Chess)